Academic Calendar 2025/26

 The MSW program consists of two streams, BSW graduates (Advanced stream) and non-BSW graduates (Foundational stream).

-Advanced graduates
+Advanced stream

 MSW required courses